-Those designing TTA policies should ensure that the augmentations used have minimal correlation with the label space to avoid errors on images containing hierarchical or multiple labels.
-When designing TTA policies in the presence of similar labels, consider limiting the magnitude of augmentations included and choose augmentations that further distinguish confusing classes.
-For example, a zoomed-in version of an ``Egyptian Cat" is only easier to mistake for a ``Tabby" due to focus on fur (Figure \ref{tta_imnet_changes}.
-TTAs that benefit well-separated classes are likely different from those that benefit often confused classes.
+In practice, when using average aggregation, one should ensure that the augmentations have minimal correlation with the label space to avoid errors on images with hierarchical or multiple labels.
+When designing TTA policies for classes that are similar to one another, we should limit the magnitude of the transformations and choose augmentations that further distinguish confusing classes.
+For example, a zoomed-in version of an ``Egyptian Cat" is mistaken for a ``Tabby" because of a focus on fur (Figure \ref{tta_imnet_changes}) and smaller scales avoid such a mistake.
+TTAs that benefit well-separated classes are likely different from those that benefit often-confused classes.